miohtama/opsec/source/team/index.rst

-.. _backend-sensitive-data-access-is-limited:
+.. _backend-view-access-limitations:

-Backend sensitive data access is limited
+Backend view access limitations
 ==============================================================

-**Backend sensitive data access is limited?** Yes / No
+**Backend sensitive data access is limited?** Yes / No / Not applicable

 If multiple people access the backend data, the access is limited in a way that the sensitive information is not exposed unless necessary for performing the work.